AWS announces preview of AWS Interconnect - multicloud

 Note: For Amazon RDS for MySQL replicas (Amazon EBS-backed volumes), the replica lag might initially increase because lazy loading can affect replication performance.

-To reduce the effects of lazy loading on tables for your new read replica, you can perform operations that use full-table scans.
-For example, run mysqldump on your read replica for specific tables or databases so that Amazon RDS prioritizes all backed-up table data from Amazon Simple Storage Service (Amazon S3).
+To reduce the effects of lazy loading on tables for your new read replica, perform operations that use full-table scans.
+For example, run mysqldump on your read replica for specific tables or databases to prioritize all backed-up table data from Amazon Simple Storage Service (Amazon S3).

-You can also use the on demand InnoDB cache warming feature.
+You can also use the on demand InnoDB cache warming feature for RDS MySQL.
 The InnoDB cache warming feature saves the buffer pool state on disk in a file that's named ib_buffer_pool in the InnoDB data directory.
-Performance improves because Amazon RDS dumps the current state of the primary DB instance buffer pool before you create the read replica.
-You can then reload the buffer pool after you create the read replica.
+Because Amazon RDS dumps the current state of the primary DB instance buffer pool before you create the read replica, performance improves with the lesser load.
+Then, you can reload the buffer pool after you create the read replica.

 Related information